Retina & Uvea Services

 Retinal detachment is an extremely grave eye condition that happens when the retina separates from the tissue behind it.
-One can permanently lose vision if the retina detachment isn’t repaired promptly.
-Latest Retina treatment in India is offered by Centre for Sight where we render services for retinal detachment treatment.
+One can permanently lose vision if the retina detachment isn't repaired promptly.
+Our team of expert retina specialists is well known across the country for management of even the worst case scenarios.

 Retinal tears are although different than retinal detachment, but they are often the first stage leading to retinal detachment.
-If fluid from within the eye passes through a retinal tear that can separate the retina from its underlying tissue.
-Retina surgery in Delhi and retina treatment in Hyderabad and Gurgaon has now become much easier with our various hospitals spread across these cities.
+If fluid from within the eye passes through a retinal tear that can separate the retina from its underlying tissue requiring prompt sealing of the same with lasers.

 Preserve your sight for the best years of your life